Explore Science-first Philosophy

 You don’t need to master philosophy to think clearly.
 You need orientation.

-• Open Viewpoint Method (OVM) — Managing perspective.
-Moving deliberately between belief, empiricism, and skepticism.
-It builds intellectual humility without collapsing into paralysis.
+1. The Open Viewpoint Method is where you managing perspective.
+You move deliberately between belief, empiricism, and skepticism.
+You build intellectual humility without collapsing into dogmatic paralysis.

-• Idea Evaluation — Testing and refining claims.
-Occam’s Razor.
+5. Idea Evaluation is review.
+The testing and refining of claims.
+Things like Occam’s Razor.
 Socratic questioning.
 Comparative analysis.
-Not to destroy ideas — but to improve them.

 These tools turn information into structured understanding.
 And over time, structured understanding into wisdom.